 Layering Lighting In A Home Office

-Adding your perimeter lighting and architectural lighting can also be included for a more dramatic effect, but is also necessary for a workspace environment.
+Adding your perimeter and architectural lighting can also be included for a dramatic effect, but it is also necessary for a workspace environment.

 Ambient Lighting

-This layer of lighting is also termed general lighting, which serves as the overall illumination to your home office.
+This is also termed general lighting, which serves as the overall illumination of your home office.

-Ambient lighting serves as a consistent lighting level throughout the enclosed space.
-Generally, it has a soft, diffused light which reduces the shadows and evokes a sense of openness to the room.
+Ambient lighting serves as a consistent illumination level throughout the enclosed space.
+Generally, it has a soft, diffused light, which reduces the shadows and evokes a sense of openness in the room.

 Task Lighting

-As the term implies, task lighting is used to provide light on a specific task area.
+As the term implies, task lighting provides light on a specific task area.
 A lamp next to a reading spot and a desk lamp are two common examples of task lighting.

 Task lighting is most commonly used in living spaces such as the kitchen, laundry room, home offices, and workshop areas.
-Task lighting is critical for your vision, as it aids in the maintenance of healthy eyes and the prevention of eye strain.
+This type is critical for your vision, as it aids in maintaining healthy eyes and preventing eye strain.

 Accent Lighting